Keith tells us about himself with a simple Q&A

 Signed, numbered and framed in a simple black shadow box frame 12cmsq.
 A copy of the whole image is printed and inserted into the back of the frame with details of this artist.

-To own a piece of Leigh's Sentiment follow the link below and start collecting and connecting.
+To own a piece of Keith's Sentiment follow the link below and start collecting and connecting.

 A human connection through the medium of art.